AkaMagician/Rules/Rules.md

 <ol>
 <li> The room is not a democracy, it is a dictatorship.
 Staff's words are considered law.
 <li> This is an English only room.
-<li> If you're afk on the waitlist for 2 hours you will be removed without warning. </li>
+<li> If you're afk on the waitlist for awhile you will be removed without warning at staff discretion. </li>
 <li> Keep your videos somewhat appropriate and Safe For Work (SFW). </li>
 <li> Songs must be kept under 10 minutes, or they will be skipped. </li>
 <li> Do NOT mention/promote and/or share links for other communities. </li>